KlinKode

 Conclusion

-You have successfully added an ‘Agree to Terms and Conditions’ checkbox to your Shopify cart page.
+You have successfully added an ‘Agree to Terms Checkbox in Shopify Cart page.
 This feature is not just about compliance, but also about building trust with your customers.
 While we used the Dawn theme for this example, the principles apply across most Shopify themes with minor adjustments.

 Additional Tips